Critique of World Model: World Model and Agent Decision-Making

-As stated earlier, a major function of the WM is to enable {\it simulative reasoning} -- where an agent performs a series of thought experiments by simulating the outcomes of plans with the WM, based on which it can choose the best plan.
+A general-purpose WM enables simulation of diverse possibilities across a wide range of domains, enabling agents to reason about outcomes without direct interaction with the environment.
+This includes, but is not limited to the following examples: \begin{itemize} \item \textbf{Physical dynamics}: Mechanics of the real world, such as how water pours, how an object moves when thrown, or how a machine operates under varying conditions. \item \textbf{Embodied experiences}: Internal bodily states (e.g., balance, posture), sensations (e.g., heat, pain, dizziness), and complex motor activities like getting dressed or tying shoes. \item \textbf{Emotional states}: Affective responses such as happiness, sadness, or fear, which can facilitate planning in emotionally charged contexts (e.g., therapy or social interactions). \item \textbf{Social situations}: The actions and internal states of other individuals, including their embodied or emotional experiences, needs, intentions, and expectations. \item \textbf{Mental world}: Abstract ``thought processes'' such as logistics, tactics, and strategies, potentially in multi-agent or adversarial settings. \item \textbf{Counterfactual world}: Alternative realities or ``what if'' scenarios to guide better decision-making under uncertainty or incomplete information. \item \textbf{Evolutionary world}: Generational dynamics such as genetic inheritance, adaptation, and survival of organisms. \end{itemize} As stated earlier, a major function of the WM is to enable {\it simulative reasoning} -- where an agent performs a series of thought experiments by simulating the outcomes of plans with the WM, based on which it can choose the best plan.
 This reasoning approach contrasts with alternative approaches also explored in AI systems, such as {\it logical reasoning} inspired by a type of human mental activity that aims to arrive at a conclusion through rigorous inferences or arguments starting from a set of premises and then using stepwise relational formal reasoning (e.g., Lambda calculus) to reach a conclusion supported by these premises; or {\it model predictive control} based reasoning used in the process industries in chemical plants and oil refineries to infer optimal action sequence through mathematical programming (e.g., convex optimization) to satisfy a set of constraints.
 A hallmark of simulative reasoning enabled by a WM is its flexibility, generalizability, and scalability with respect to changing computing resource, memory, environment, and problem complexity, thanks to the WM's intrinsic ability to simulate all possibilities across domains.
 In this regard, a WM bears important empirical (e.g., end-to-end experience) similarity to a modern LLM such as ChatGPT that can operate in a subject-agonistic way in the lingual intelligence space.
 Indeed, as we discuss later, a general-purpose WM can make use of LLMs as its key building blocks.

 Combined with an encoder that estimates beliefs of the world states from arbitrary sensory observations, WM supports machines to perform thought experiments computationally with controlled depth (i.e., number of steps) and width (number of trajectories).
 AlphaGo~\citep{silver2016mastering}, for example, can be seen as a special case of simulative reasoning with Monte-Carlo Tree Search (MCTS) using a known (trivial) WM.
 In the physical world, simulative reasoning enables autonomous vehicles to drive safely by forecasting future street scenarios~\citep[e.g.,][]{varadarajan2022multipath++,sun2022m2i} or military commanders to develop battle-winning tactics by anticipating the outcomes of troop movements~\citep{strauch1982battle}.
 WM also enables simulations on different time scales, allowing one to answer questions about billions of years on Earth's evolutionary path, or just a few moments on a hypothetical Martian civilization.